mikebluestein/Tasky_Couchbase/README.md

 #####Sync changes made in the UI back to the business object

 Displaying the Done checkbox control is only half of the data binding job - we must also load the current task’s Done status to set the control, and save the value if it changes.
-The Task Details Activity subclass is defined in the TaskDetailsScreen.cs file in the Screens folder.
+The Task Details Activity subclass is defined in the TaskDetails.cs file.

 The following changes are required to hook up the checkbox to the business object: